Landlord Information

 Picture

-Our fee structure differs to many other Letting Agents as we have a No Let No Fee policy.
-We will advertise your property on RIGHTMOVE and ZOOPLA and until we rent it out for you, there will be no fee to pay.
-New let fee £100 + VAT once let.
+We will advertise your property on ON THE MARKET and ZOOPLA and until we rent it out for you, there will be no fee to pay.
+New let fee still a low £150 inc VAT once let.

 TENANT FIND ONLY FULL SERVICE *